ARSON WATCH REWARD PROGRAM

 Massachusetts Nomination Rules

-A Reward Selection Committee composed of the Public Safety Commissioner, the Attorney General, the Commissioner of Insurance and two representatives of the property insurance industry will review all nominations and make the final decision in granting rewards.
+REWARD SELECTION COMMITTEE: A Reward Selection Committee composed of a representative from the Office of the Attorney General, Commissioner of Insurance, MA State Police and two representatives of the property insurance industry will review all nominations and make the final decision in granting rewards.

 RULES - INDIVIDUAL REWARDS